diegotorres03/web-components-repository/docs/step-by-step.md

 Let's see this in action.
-When we pass a level, `memory-flip-board` will emit the `levelup` event, we can capture the data from that event to use it later in other parts of the UI.
+When we pass a level, `memory-flip-board` will emit the `levelup` event.
+We can capture the data from that event to use it later in other parts of the UI.

-Create a `data-set` tag under the `memory-flip-board`, we will give it and id and we will set up the `trigger` to the `memory-flip-board` id, and the `on` attribute will be `levelup`:
+Create a `data-set` tag under the `memory-flip-board`.
+We will give it and id and set up the `trigger` to the `memory-flip-board` id, and the `on` attribute will be `levelup`:
 ```html
    <memory-flip-board id="game-board" level="2"  preview></memory-flip-board>
    ...
    <data-set id="current-level" visible trigger="#game-board" on="levelup"></data-set>
 ```
-The `visible` attibute is for dev pourposes, it will allow us to see a changelog of the value.
+The `visible` attribute is for dev purposes.
+It will allow us to see a changelog of the value.

-If you inspect the html of the page, you will see a new `data-point` every time the there is an event on `data-set`
+If you inspect the HTML of the page, you will see a new `data-point` every time there is an event on `data-set`:
 ```html
    <data-point id="data-point-1681247878649" visible="" data-level="5" data-__id="data-point-1681246258858"></data-point>
 ```

-the field `id` and `data-__id` is automatically added if none provided, this is the id of the record and shoudl be unique in the page.
+The field `id` and `data-__id` are automatically added if none is provided.
+This is the id of the record and should be unique in the page.
 ![data-set-1](./assets/data-set-1.png)

-Data sets emit an `updated` event when something change. lets go back to the `app-route` for the `#games` route and lets dynamically update the level on the UI.
+Data sets emit an `updated` event when something changes.
+Lets go back to the `app-route` for the `#games` route and dynamically update the level on the UI.
 ```html
    change this ...
    <app-route id="game-route" hash="game">